raceintospace/raceintospace/doc/manual/manual.md

 Race Into Space (RIS) is a port to modern operating systems of Buzz Aldrin's Race Into Space (BARIS), a DOS game originally released in 1993 on floppy disk, and a year later in an expanded CD version.
 BARIS was developed by Fritz Bronner based on his 1989 board game *Liftoff!*.
 Dr. Aldrin's name and imagery have been dropped because permission to use them was limited to the old DOS game.
 RIS is available for Windows, Linux, and Mac, and includes some improvements over the original game—which we feel have justified a rewrite of the manual.
 Those working on the game are volunteer enthusiasts, and we hope you enjoy this simulation.
 You might even find it educational.

 This is a strategy game that requires some planning ahead.
-There are different paths to victory; any of these can be used, and each has its own advantages.
+There are different paths to victory; any of these can be used, each with its own advantages.

 * Gemini/Voskhod – a two-person capsule that requires a one-person lander.
 Easiest to get started but tricky, and riskier than other approaches.
 Voskhod is especially dangerous.

 * Apollo/Soyuz – the historic approach.
-Fairly straightforward, but it can be difficult to afford early on.
+Fairly straightforward, but it can be difficult to afford early on, especially Apollo.

 * XMS-2/Lapot – a three-person minishuttle.
 Tough to get started, but reusable spacecraft are a boon later in the game.

 * Jupiter/LK-700 (formerly Kvartet) – a four-person direct ascent capsule.
 The simplest way to get to the Moon, but startup costs can be prohibitive.

 One rule of thumb is that the latter two are so expensive to prototype and research that they're usually not practical options if your prestige is low when you're ready to choose your approach to the Moon (often, about the time you're flying Orbital missions with Mercury/Vostok), though Lapot isn't too bad in that respect.
-Conversely, if you happen to receive a newscast just then saying all hardware will be 50% off for a turn, direct ascent and the minishuttles suddenly become very feasible.
+Conversely, if you happen to receive a newscast just then saying all hardware will be 50% off for a turn, direct ascent and the minishuttles can suddenly become very feasible.

 One question to consider is whether to maintain a backup strategy.
 Early testers recommended the historical path, flying the one-person capsule, then the two, then moving on to the three-person spacecraft for lunar missions.
 They would then keep Gemini/Voskhod as a backup program, and switch over to it if their primary suffered a catastrophic failure.
 This can be a helpful strategy, though it's only practical if you are planning to go to the Moon with Apollo/Soyuz or XMS-2/Lapot.
 It is also more costly than going straight from Mercury/Vostok to your final spacecraft.